Social Media Conversation, Engagement & Sales Suck Say Nitpickers

 Also children learn early from the adults and when they see crime as a way of life they will adopt it.
-So it may seem as if they were born criminals.
+Thus it may seem as if they were natural born criminals.

 On the Internet there is a lot of prejudice as well.

 I don’t mean the “unicorns and rainbows” theory of Dan Zarella though.
 My theory states the opposite: there is wide-spread prejudice that everything which is not measurable in dollars and cents is a waste of time.